 I first encountered the word racism, when I came to the UK in the late 1980s, from Jamaica.
 I learned that it was a form of discrimination and therefore anyone could be a racist.
-If a Black person speaks in a racial manner (by dissing and cussing a white person) then they are being racist.
+If a Black person speaks in a racial manner (by dissing and cussing a whyte person) then they are being racist.
 Hence, powerful Black male leaders such as Malcolm X and Farrakhan have been cast by the media as racists.
-However, this is the way racism (white supremacy) operates, to confuse and deceive.
-No doubt, in today’s language, Toussaint Louverture would have been accused of being a racist (or a terrorist like Nelson Mandela was once called by European media across the world).
-Any time a Black person’s purpose is about freeing the minds and bodies of Black people and showing them their Black Skin, White Masks, and that they are The Wretched of the Earth, that person is labelled a racist.
+However, this is the way racism (whyte supremacy) operates, to confuse and deceive.
+No doubt, in today’s language, Toussaint Louverture and Jean Jacque Dessalines would have been accused of being a racist (or a terrorist like Nelson Mandela was once called by European media across the world).
+Any time a Black person’s purpose is about freeing the minds of Black people and showing them their Black Skin, White Masks, and that they have been made into The Wretched of the Earth, that person is labeled a racist.

 Over the years, by reading and studying the books of great Black thinkers I have come to learn that racism is often a misinterpreted and misused word.
-Racism is not name calling or an attitude.
+Racism is not name-calling or an attitude.
 Racism is a political system based on a dichotomized perception of the world that creates structural social and economical inequalities.
 It is the power that one group of people is able to wield over another.
-Racism is white supremacy.
-They are not two different things.
-Racism is European nationalism.
+Racism is whyte supremacy or as I prefer to say, European domination.
 Racism has been used to create “a concept called the cultural other that influenced their vision of themselves and other people in their contact with Africans, Asians and people of the Pacific islands.”
 (Dr. John Henrik Clarke).

-Therefore, there have been many incidents when a Black person has called the police regarding an altercation with a white person (male or female), yet they end up being arrested.
-Or put another way, a white person can accuse a Black person of something and the Black person would have to prove their innocence.
-If a Black person accuse a white person of something again the burden of proof is on the Black person.
-A white person in conflict with a Black person usually is believed whereas a Black person is usually doubted.
-The Black person living in European societies do not have a power system to rely on to deal with assaults and abuses by whites.
-They rely on the legal system of whites who can choose whether or not to dispense justice.
-Racism gives white people that choice.
-A white person, no matter their economic situation, whether they are an aristocrat or poor and working class have this power system to rely on to protect them as well as aid them in oppressing and injuring other people classified as non-whites.
+Therefore, there have been many incidents when a Black person has called the police regarding an altercation with a whyte person (male or female), yet they end up being arrested.
+Or put another way, a whyte person can accuse a Black person of something and the Black person would have to prove their innocence.
+If a Black person accuses a whyte person of something the Black person would also have to prove they did it.
+A whyte person in conflict with a Black person usually is believed whereas a Black person is usually doubted.
+The Black person living in western societies do not have a power system to rely on to deal with assaults and abuses by the people who classify themselves as white, as it is strikingly clear to see they are not.
+They rely on the legal system of whytes who can choose whether or not to dispense justice.
+Racism gives whyte people that choice.
+A whyte person, no matter their economic situation, whether they are an aristocrat or poor and working-class have this power system to rely on to protect them as well as aid them in oppressing and injuring other people classified as non-whytes.

-Venting frustration or anger towards a white person is not an act of racism.
+Therefore, venting frustration or anger towards a whyte person is not an act of racism.
 Its a reaction to racism.
-Refusing to have friendships or sexual relationships with whites is not racism but a healthy survival instinct.
-Speaking about Black issues and the past atrocities committed by whites against Blacks and the continued destruction of Black people through the systematic imprisonment and unemployment of Black males is not racist but the provision of knowledge and the educational arm of the Black redress movement.
-While Black people can be prejudice and do discriminate, the ability to discern, make distinctions and be intolerant or racially bias, is not racism.
+As Audre Lorde wrote, “Anger is an appropriate reaction to racist attitudes, as is fury when the actions arising from those attitude do not change.”
+Refusing to have friendships or sexual relationships with whytes is not racism but a healthy survival instinct.
+Speaking about Black issues and the past atrocities committed by whytes against Blacks and the continued destruction of Black people through the systematic imprisonment and unemployment of Black males and females is not racist.
+While Black people can be prejudice and do discriminate, the ability to discern, make distinctions, and be intolerant or racially bias, is not racism.
 However, to further illustrate the point, read the Messages from the Masters (a new series of articles coming to Kentake Page), below.

 “Racism is not an attitude.
 Racism is a power structure.
-Therefore the non-white people on the planet who are victim of racism (white supremacy) cannot simultaneously be considered to be in power.
-Its like someone being in prison.
+Therefore the non-whyte people on the planet who are victim of racism (whyte supremacy) cannot simultaneously be considered to be in power.
+It’s like someone being in prison.
 They are not in the same posture or status as the warden of the prison who holds the keys.
 One is a prisoner.
 One is a warden.
-So Black people can have attitudes and certainly people who have been oppressed have attitude about the oppressor but that doesn’t mean that they have the power to oppress the people who are oppressing them.
-It’s not Black people who determine whether white people have jobs or where they live or where they have to move from.
-No, it’s people who classify themselves as whites, who have the power to make those decision.”
+So Black people can have attitudes and certainly, people who have been oppressed have attitude about the oppressor but that doesn’t mean that they have the power to oppress the people who are oppressing them.
+It’s not Black people who determine whether whyte people have jobs or where they live or where they have to move from.
+No, it’s people who classify themselves as whites, who have the power to make those decisions.”

 –Dr. Frances Cress Welsing